 The handbook provides recommended entrance dimensions that may be adjusted based on site conditions and traffic volume.
 Typical dimensions are approximately 50 feet in length, 20 feet in width, and a minimum depth of 6 inches.
 Where soils are weak or become unstable when saturated, a nonwoven geotextile fabric is recommended beneath the entrance to support vehicle loads.
 Runoff from the stabilized entrance must be directed back onto the site or conveyed to a sediment basin or trap.

-If sediment is deposited on adjacent roadways, contractors are required to remove it by sweeping or scraping, typically daily.
+If sediment reaches the roadway, contractors are required to remove it, often requiring daily street sweeping to remain compliant.
 Following rainfall or extended use, entrances require ongoing maintenance.
 Aggregate entrances are maintained by adding clean stone and reworking the surface to restore roughness and effectiveness.

 FODS Trackout Control Mats

-The FODS Trackout Control Mat system, also known as the 1100TCM system, is designed to clean construction vehicle tires as they exit the jobsite onto public roadways.
+FODS replaces traditional aggregate construction entrances with a reusable system designed to remove sediment before it leaves the site.
 The system consists of modular HDPE mats formed into pyramid-shaped surfaces that promote tire deformation and dislodge mud and sediment from tire treads.
 Dislodged material collects between the pyramids, away from contact with subsequent vehicles.
+Unlike aggregate entrances, FODS does not compact or lose effectiveness over time, reducing the need for ongoing maintenance and material replacement.

 The mats can retain approximately 2.5 inches of sediment before maintenance is required and can be cleaned quickly to restore performance.
 FODS systems have demonstrated reductions in street sweeping requirements and can be reused for 10 years or more, thereby reducing long-term construction entrance costs.